weliem/blessed-android/README.md

 central.scanForPeripheralsWithServices(new UUID[]{BLOODPRESSURE_SERVICE_UUID});
 ```
 **Note** Only 1 of these 4 types of scans can be active at one time!
 So call `stopScan()` before calling another scan.

+The method `scanForPeripheralsUsingFilters` is for scanning using your own list of filters.
+See Android documentation for more info on the use of ScanFilters.

 ## Connecting to devices